Autodesk Administrators | User Management | Manage Teams

 - You can filter your usage reports by team to see how many seats are being used by the users in that team.
 Use usage reporting to determine if the user assignments and business decisions you’re making for a specific team are effective.

-It’s important to understand that teams are different to the groups available in Autodesk Account.
-Groups allow you to organise and assign products to users.
-Instead of assigning your users to products one-by-one, you can organise them into groups and manage them by role such that the members of each group are assigned access to the same products.
+It’s important to understand that teams are different than the groups available in Autodesk Account.
+Groups allow you to organize and assign products to users.
+Instead of assigning your users to products one-by-one, you can organize them into groups and manage them by role such that the members of each group are assigned access to the same products.
 For example, you might create a group for architects who use AutoCAD.
 To learn more, see Manage groups.

 Note: Teams are not supported in Classic user management.